 Above the viewfinder is a cold shoe.
 On the lower right front of the camera, there is a PC sync port for a flash.

 Also on the right of the camera is a mirror lockup switch.

 The film door lock to the back of the camera is located on the bottom of the camera.

 There is a self-timer.
 Setting the time is done by rotating the stop-down lever counterclockwise when looking at the front of the camera.
 It will lock into place at the 6 o’clock position and release when the shutter button is pressed.

 Just like with lenses, a full assortment of accessories are available for the Canon FT QL.
-You can find bellows, extension tubes, right angle viewfinder, copy stands, dioptric adjustment lenses, and more.
+You can obtain bellows, extension tubes, right-angle viewfinder, copy stands, dioptric adjustment lenses, and more.
 There is a list on page 39 of the manual.

-A scanned copy of the Canon FT QL manual is available on Butkus.org.
+A scanned copy of the original Canon FT QL manual is available on Butkus.org.

-These are the two Speedlites that are listed in the manual.
-I could not find any Speedlite 200's available for sale.
+These are the two Speedlite models that are listed in the manual.
+I could not find any Speedlite 200’s available for sale.
 At the time of release, the Speedlite model 102 cost more than the camera.